U6 Coed/U8 Game Day Plan – LYSC REC Soccer

 Balls started into play at midfield must be touched by another player before the “starter” can touch the ball a second time.

-On a goal kick, the opposing players must be beyond the nearest “build out” line.
-(This is to prevent an unrealistic scoring opportunity since many U8 players cannot clear a ball up field from a goal kick.)
+Goal Kick: A ball sent out on the end line by the offense is brought into play by the other team.
+The ball should be placed 3 yards forward of the goal and kicked “into play” (preferably to a teammate).
+On a goal kick, the opposing players must be beyond the build-out line.
+(This is to prevent an unrealistic scoring opportunity since many U6/U8 players cannot clear a ball up field from a goal kick.)

 No “set-plays”.
 The most important thing we can do is encourage lots of “free play”.

 This builds soccer skills.
-Teaching tactics at U8 does not help their long term soccer abilities.
+Teaching tactics at U6/U8 does not help their long term soccer abilities.

 We do not (and should not) keep score.